Family Support Division (Governmental Child Support)

 San Diego CA 92101

-You may call the FSD business office to schedule an ex-parte hearing or to request a pre-read for an upcoming hearing.
+You may call the FSD business office to schedule an ex-parte hearing.
 When calling the FSD business office please have your Superior Court case number readily available.
 You may call DCSS at 1-866-901-3212 if you don't know your case number and ask them to do a search by Social Security Number.
 Please make sure you ask for your Superior Court case number.

 If your child support case has been assigned to the North County Regional Center (Vista courthouse), it will be heard in Department NC-34.
 Documents relating to child support cases in Vista may be filed in the Vista Family Law/Civil Business Office located at: